gr-grey/Genomic-API-for-Model-Evaluation/src/DREAM_RNN/README.md

 **Why Runtime Mounting?**:

 - Runtime mounting (-B) ensures flexibility:
-  - The **Evaluator container** mounts directories like /evaluator_data and /predictions to read input and write output without requiring files to be embedded inside the container.
+  - The **Evaluator container** mounts directories like /evaluator_data and /predictions to read input and write output without requiring files to be embedded/copied/created inside the container.
   - The **Predictor container**, by contrast, does not need mounting for this container since all necessary files (e.g., model weights, helper scripts) are already copied into the container.
-In some cases you may want to use files that are not copied into the container at run time and these can be placed in the /predictor_data folder.
+In some cases you may want to use files that are not copied into the container at run time and these can be placed in the `/predictor_data` folder.

 ---